Creepy, crawly love: Colorado's annual tarantula 'migration' has begun

 Q. What is the tarantula "migration?"

-This time of year, male tarantulas in the southeastern part of Colorado will leave the safety of their burrows to search for females, who stay hidden in their own holes, said Mario Padilla, a lead entomologist at the Butterfly Pavilion in Westminster.
+This time of year, male tarantulas in the southeastern part of the state will leave the safety of their burrows to search for females, who stay hidden in their own holes, said Mario Padilla, a lead entomologist at the Butterfly Pavilion in Westminster.

 “People see them out walking around, so they’re like, ‘Where are they going?
 They must be migrating,’” Padilla said.
 “They’re not truly migrating.
 And it’s only the males that walk around.
 You don’t see the females at all.”